d-bl/GroundForge/docs/mix4snow/README.md

 ------------------------------

 The pair diagram collapses the x/r elements into single lines.
-Therefor the last stitch sits always at the bottom of the tile: the black dots in the right diagram, not next to the last blue stitch.
+Therefore, the last stitch sits always at the bottom of the tile: the black dots in the right diagram, not next to the last blue stitch.

 Odd number of stitches